rahulj51/popzeit/README.md

-# PopZeit - Unix Timestamp Converter for macOS
+# PopZeit - A macOS menu bar app to convert unix timestamps and UUIDv1 to human readable timestamps.

-A lightweight macOS menu bar app that instantly converts Unix timestamps to human-readable dates when copied to the clipboard.
+A lightweight macOS menu bar app that instantly converts Unix timestamps, UUIDv1s and ULIDs to human-readable dates when copied to the clipboard.

 ![PopZeit Logo](PopZeit.png)